qiancao/hskl/README.md

 ## Planned Features

 In the near-term:
-* Example scripts and data
+* Test scripts and data
 * Grid search cross validation

 In the long-term, support for: